T20X/notes/sockets.md

 ## IP datagram
 Thus, the maximum size of an IP datagram is 65,535 byte.
 They can be devided by the sender / router if it exceedes MTU size.
 An IP packet consists of a header section and a data section.
 An IP packet has no data checksum or any other footer after the data section.
 Typically the link layer encapsulates IP packets in frames with a CRC footer that detects most errors, many transport-layer protocols carried by IP also have their own error checkin

+An IP packet consists of a header section and a data section.
+An IP packet has no data checksum or any other footer after the data section.
+Typically the link layer encapsulates IP packets in frames with a CRC footer that detects most errors, many transport-layer protocols carried by IP also have their own error checking

 ![](images/socket/20230819125128.png)

+An IP socket address is defined as a combination of an IP interface address and a 16-bit port number

 ### Intresting fields inside IP datagram: